Saigon Uncovered: 7 Best Areas to Stay in Ho Chi Minh City

 Grocery Stores in Thao Dien

 The following supermarkets are great for short- or long-term stays.
-I’ve personally shopped many times at all three and currently visit the first two almost every week.
+I’ve personally shopped many times at all three, but visit the Mega Market most often.

 Mega Market An Phu.
 This is outside Thao Dien, across the highway.
 I included it because it’s one of my favorite bigger supermarkets in all of Ho Chi Minh City.
 It’s similar to a Costco, Sam’s Club, Metro, etc.